aidanhibbard/aidanhibbard/content/articles/nuxt-and-typeorm.md

 ## Step 4: Gitignore the Build Cache

-The `composite: true` setting generates a build cache file in your server directory so we need to add it to the `.gitignore`.
+The `composite: true` setting generates a build cache file in your server directory so we need to add it to the `.gitignore`

 ```
 *.tsbuildinfo